Metaficate/metaficate.github.io/README.md

 Currently, we added support for Polygon.
 In the future, we will add support for other Layer 2 scaling solutions including Optimistic, Arbitrum, etc. We also consider supporting other public chains.

-  ## EXAMPLE 1: The Graph Curator Metafication
+  ## EXAMPLE 1: The Graph Curator Metaficate

 Metaficate was built for the [Layer2 Hackathon](http://hackathon.iosg.vc/?ref=metaficate) launched by [IOSG VENTURES](https://iosg.vc/?ref=metaficate) and [CHAINLINK](https://chain.link/?ref=metaficate).
 This is an attempt to start from scratch, the product still needs to be perfected.